Journal Description

 Remote Sensing

-is an international, peer-reviewed, open access journal about the science and application of remote sensing technology, and is published semimonthly online by MDPI.
+is an international, peer-reviewed, open access journal about the science and application of remote sensing technology, published semimonthly online by MDPI.
 The Remote Sensing Society of Japan (RSSJ) and Japan Society of Photogrammetry and Remote Sensing (JSPRS) are affiliated with Remote Sensing and their members receive discounts on the article processing charge.

 - Open Access— free for readers, with article processing charges (APC) paid by authors or their institutions.